yusefnapora/pixelbook-linux/README.md

 While I immensely respect what the Chromium team is doing with Crostini, it's just not workable for me as a primary workstation in its current state.
-When I discovered that you could install a real UEFI firmware and install "real linux", I decided to give it a try, and the result was close enought to great that I decided to see if I could take it the rest of the way there.
+When I discovered that you could install a real UEFI firmware and install "real linux", I decided to give it a try, and the result was close enough to great that I decided to see if I could take it the rest of the way there.

 ## Current Status